 It sucks right now.
 Wait, scratch that.
 It blows.
 Anyone telling you our economy is robust or that it’s never been better is A. full of shit or/and B. an asshole, who is one of the few victors in today’s winner take all, loser eats ass, economy.
 Due to outsourcing, stagnating wages, loss of worker’s rights, automation, disappearing jobs, and vanishing industries, your battleship was sunk before you even started playing the game.

 Yes, jobs are available, but most of them are low paying and low skilled.
-Employers have all the power right now, which means depressed wages, shitty benefits, and awful working conditions.
-It ain’t just you.
 Millions of well educated, highly skilled people can’t get a decent job.
 It’s not your fault the rich are getting richer.
 You just weren’t born to the right parents.
 You know, the kind that lend their progeny a small loan of a million dollars so they can start their own company.
-Which leads to our next “it is also your fault people.”
+Which leads us to our next people you can blame.

 Yes, they provided you with a home, food, clothes, and love.
 But they kept you in the dark on the way the world truly operates when you’re an adult.
 It ain’t Mickey Mouse Club, that’s for sure.
 “Shit is all fucked up” as my seven year old niece is fond of saying.